BlvckBytes/GPEEE/README.md

   /**
    * Get the value interpreter used to interpret values when doing any kind of
    * operation on them which they'd usually not support naturally.
-Provide null
-   * in order to use the standard interpreter.
+   *
+   * Most of the time, you'd want to provide {@link me.blvckbytes.gpeee.GPEEE#STD_VALUE_INTERPRETER}
    */
-  @Nullable IValueInterpreter getValueInterpreter();
+  IValueInterpreter getValueInterpreter();

 }
 ```